Nucleation: Nucleation in solids

-In addition to the nucleation and growth of crystals e.g. in non-crystalline glasses, the nucleation and growth of impurity precipitates in crystals at, and between, grain boundaries is quite important industrially.
-For example in metals solid-state nucleation and precipitate growth plays an important role e.g. in modifying mechanical properties like ductility, while in semiconductors it plays an important role e.g. in trapping impurities during integrated circuit manufacture.
+In addition to the nucleation and growth of crystals e.g. in non-crystalline glasses, the nucleation and growth of impurity precipitates in crystals at, and between, grain boundaries is of importance in manufacturing.
+For example in metals solid-state nucleation and precipitate growth play an important role e.g. in modifying mechanical properties like ductility, while in semiconductors it plays an important role e.g. in trapping impurities during integrated circuit manufacture.
+In the nuclear industry, radiation-induced nucleation of precipitates and helium bubbles in steel leads to significant degradation of mechanical properties.
+These material changes include void swelling, Neutron embrittlement, and creep.
+This contributes to limitations in the operational lifetime of a reactor.